NIRSpec Integral Field Unit

 In addition to the spectrographic components described in the NIRSpec Optics article, the IFU includes specialized optics to carry out 3-D imaging spectroscopy (see the optical schematics in Figures 3 and 4).

-After the light enters the IFU aperture, two re-imaging mirrors form a magnified image of the source field on the image slicer.
+After the light enters the IFU aperture, 2 re-imaging mirrors form a magnified image of the source field on the image slicer.
 The NIRSpec IFU image slicer (Figures 4 and 5) consists of 30 stacked mirror surfaces.
-Each is curved and tilted differently, sending the slice reflections on to two additional mirror arrays, the pupil mirrors, and slit mirrors (see Figure 4).
+Each is curved and tilted differently, sending the slice reflections on to 2 additional mirror arrays, the pupil mirrors, and slit mirrors (see Figure 4).
 The pupil mirrors are curved and tilted to align the slice images with the slit mirrors.
 The slit mirrors are also curved and tilted so that the aligned and stacked IFU slice images are directed towards the spectrograph entrance to the grating wheel assembly (GWA).

 In this way, a 3.0" square region is rearranged into the stack of 30 spectra in the IFU data view.
 Each of the 30 spectra maps to a spatial region on the sky that is 0.1" wide and 3.0" high.
 Half the spectra are directed towards the upper half of the detectors, away from the MSA frame and fixed slits, and the other half are directed towards the lower portion (see the IFU data view).
-The IFU optics magnify the image slices by a factor of about two in the dispersion direction, so that unresolved spectral emission features will appear 0.2" wide (2 pixels) on the detector.
+The IFU optics magnify the image slices by a factor of about 2 in the dispersion direction, so that unresolved spectral emission features will appear 0.2" wide (2 pixels) on the detector.
 This gives about the same spectral resolution as the NIRSpec MOS mode and avoids undersampling the line spread function.

 The IFU mapping from in-field slice position to detector spectral location is shown in the IFU data view.
 Each IFU slice puts the spectrum on a different part of the detector.
 Cross-talk between slices is less than 5%.